 For more than a decade, California’s legislative and administrative policies have discouraged the introduction of municipal solid waste (MSW) conversion technology projects in the state—technologies that could enable the production of biofuels, chemicals, upgraded pipeline natural gas and other biobased products.

-During this time, the Association has led four legislative campaigns to correct a scientifically inaccurate definition of gasification in statute and to address other statutory and regulatory provisions that have undermined the confidence of investors and conversion technology providers to do business in California.
+During this time, the Association has led four legislative campaigns to correct a scientifically inaccurate definition of gasification in statute and to address other statutory and regulatory provisions that have driven investors and conversion technology providers away from doing business in California.
 All of these legislative proposals would have preserved the integrity of existing recycling programs while expanding the integrated waste management toolbox to include clean technologies capable of converting landfill-bound materials to beneficial use.

-Click here to read a white paper authored by Jim Stewart, the Association’s Chairman, summarizing the issues inhibiting the production of solid waste-derived bioproducts in the state.
+Click Here to read a June 2019 white paper authored by Jim Stewart, the Association’s Chairman, summarizing the issues inhibiting the production of solid waste-derived bioproducts in the state.

-During the past five years, waste disposal in California has increased from 30.4 million to 33.2 million tons per year.
-Theoretically, this has enough energy value to produce more than 1.6 billion gallons of biofuels per year.
+Theoretically, this volume of waste contains enough energy value to produce more than 1.6 billion gallons of biofuels per year.

-Despite the administration’s virtually exclusive focus on recycling, anaerobic digestion and composting, little, if any, progress has been made in reducing our dependence upon landfills.
-Per resident disposal has been essentially flat, and in 2015 the state’s recycling rate dropped to 47%, below where it was in 2010.
+Due to the administration’s virtually exclusive focus on recycling, anaerobic digestion and composting, little, if any, progress has been made in reducing our dependence upon landfills.

 In announcing these statistics, Scott Smithline of CalRecycle said, ““The state’s economic resurgence is impressive, but we have to find ways around the barriers to consistent, sustainable reductions in disposal.”
 Conversion technologies could and should be a key element in this effort, if only our state’s administration and its legislators would move to create a reasonable legislative and regulatory environment for these technologies.